 I am a Nikon girl.
 I love my D810 and my Nikon 24-70mm lens combo.
 I have had Canon and Sony cameras and for the type of image I want to achieve Nikon is perfect for me!

 What is in your camera bag?

-I have a wide angle lens, 85mm lens, 50 mm lens and a 70-300mm lens ND filters, tripod, extra batteries and cards.
+I have a wide angle lens, 85mm lens, 50 mm lens, and 70-300mm lens ND filters, tripod, extra batteries, and cards.

 What is your favorite photography accessory?

 The app called the Photographer’s Ephemeris.
 It has a lot of info such as sunrise/sunset times and shows on a map where the sun rises and sets.
 Very helpful info when shooting in new locations.

 What piece of equipment would you most like to get but don’t have yet?